-D’Arnaud, Braves rally in 7th, beat Marlins 9-5 to open NLDS
+Acuña HR, plunked again, Braves top Marlins 9-5 to open NLDS

-HOUSTON (AP) — Ronald Acuña Jr. made history with his leadoff homer, Travis d’Arnaud hit a tiebreaking shot in Atlanta’s huge seventh inning and the Braves beat the Miami Marlins 9-5 Tuesday in Game 1 of the NL Division Series.
+And another hit — once more by the Marlins, this time with Sandy Alcantara’s fastball to the left hip — fired up the Braves and fueled their comeback in a 9-5 win Tuesday.

+“I think it woke us up,” said Travis d’Arnaud, who launched a tiebreaking homer during Atlanta’s six-run rally in the seventh inning .
+“And we took advantage of that momentum.”

-D’Arnaud also doubled and singled in driving in four runs and Dansby Swanson homered during a six-run seventh to help power Atlanta.
+D’Arnaud also doubled and singled in driving in four runs and Dansby Swanson homered during the big comeback to help power Atlanta.

 After shutting out Cincinnati for 22 innings during a two-game sweep in the wild-card round, the Braves relied on their bats in this opener.
+Game 2 of the best-of-five series is on Wednesday in Houston.

+Things turned testy in the third when Acuña was nailed by a 98 mph fastball.
+The showy All-Star outfielder held onto his bat and walked a few steps toward the mound before umpires and Braves coaches surrounded him and directed him away from Alcantara, who had started to walk toward him.

+After a short delay, featuring plenty of chirping from both dugouts, Acuña took his base.
+Umpires warned the teams against further trouble.

-The Braves trailed 4-3 in the seventh before Austin Riley and Acuña hit consecutive singles with no outs to chase Miami starter Sandy Alcantara.
+The Braves trailed 4-3 in the seventh before Austin Riley and Acuña hit consecutive singles with no outs to chase Alcantara.

+“As long as we’ve got a strike left we’re pretty dangerous,” Snitker said.
+“These guys can score a lot of runs in a hurry.”

 Yimi Garcia took over and Freddie Freeman grounded into a forceout that left runners at the corners.
 Marcell Ozuna lined a single to left that made it 4-all.